-- Provides HECM mortgages: All reverse mortgages are insured by the federal government and are provided according to government rules.
+Provides HECM mortgages: All reverse mortgages are insured by the federal government and are provided according to government rules.

-- Easy to navigate website: Customers looking for reverse mortgages can easily find information and/or apply online.
+Easy to navigate website: Customers looking for reverse mortgages can easily find information and/or apply online.

-- Good variety of programs: There are several mortgage programs available, allowing users to find the reverse mortgage that best fits their needs.
+Good variety of programs: There are several mortgage programs available, allowing users to find the reverse mortgage that best fits their needs.

-- Information: Seniors may not be clear on what types of mortgages are available or what the terms of service are and will need to call for more information.
+Information: Seniors may not be clear on what types of mortgages are available or what the terms of service are and will need to call for more information.

-- No non-HECM mortgages: Seniors who are looking for anything other than the standard reverse mortgage (i.e. a home-repair reverse mortgage) may not find it.
+No non-HECM mortgages: Seniors who are looking for anything other than the standard reverse mortgage (i.e. a home-repair reverse mortgage) may not find it.

-- Best for Seniors on fixed income and seniors who want to enjoy their later years.
+Best for: Seniors on fixed income and seniors who want to enjoy their later years.

-Live Well Financial Company Profile
+Live Well Financial Company Information